Qsinap/Diagnosis-of-Lung-Cancer---CNN/README.md

   <img src="https://raw.githubusercontent.com/Qsinap/Diagnosis-of-Lung-Cancer---CNN/601be672ebb43c533e3982f61cfed99daa4b553a/Figures/Figure%207a.svg">
 </p>

-This research was supported by the research division from [INDIGO Technologies.](https://indigo.tech/)

 ## Codes
 The implemented codes are made available to the public in the following link [Click Here](https://github.com/Qsinap/Diagnosis-of-Lung-Cancer---CNN/tree/main/Codes)